nasearle/publishing-build-tools/en/concepts/introduction-to-progressive-web-app-architectures/index.md

 You can combine <code>sw-precache</code> with one of the service worker "recipes" or techniques outlined in the  [Offline Cookbook](https://developers.google.com/web/fundamentals/instant-and-offline/offline-cookbook/) to provide a robust offline experience with sensible fallbacks.
 For example, when a large, uncached image is requested offline, serve up a smaller, cached placeholder image instead.
 You can also use wildcards to precache all of the resources that match a given pattern.
 There is no list of files or URLs that require manual maintenance.

 A code example is shown in the  [Using <code>sw-precache</code> to Create the App Shell](#swprecache) section.
-There is also a lot more information on the  [GitHub project page](https://github.com/jeffposnick/sw-precache), including a demo project with  [<code>gulpfile.js</code>](https://github.com/jeffposnick/sw-precache/blob/master/demo/gulpfile.js) and  [<code>Gruntfile.js</code>](https://github.com/jeffposnick/sw-precache/blob/master/demo/Gruntfile.js) samples, and a  [script](https://github.com/jeffposnick/sw-precache/blob/master/demo/app/js/service-worker-registration.js) you can use to register the generated service worker.
+There is also a lot more information on the  [GitHub project page](https://github.com/jeffposnick/sw-precache), including a demo project with  [`gulpfile.js`](https://github.com/jeffposnick/sw-precache/blob/master/demo/gulpfile.js) and  [`Gruntfile.js`](https://github.com/jeffposnick/sw-precache/blob/master/demo/Gruntfile.js) samples, and a  [script](https://github.com/jeffposnick/sw-precache/blob/master/demo/app/js/service-worker-registration.js) you can use to register the generated service worker.
 To see it in action, look at the  [app-shell-demo on Github](https://github.com/GoogleChrome/sw-precache/tree/master/app-shell-demo).

 <a id="bestcaching" />

-### Caching Strategies Supported by <code>sw-toolbox</code>
+### Caching Strategies Supported by `sw-toolbox`

 The best caching strategy for your dynamic content is not always clear-cut and there are many situations that can affect your strategy.
 For example, when using video or large files, or you do not know the amount of storage on your customer devices, then that forces you to evaluate different strategies.